|

 - Lack of sleep.
 Over the holidays, social events escalate, leading to parties that last late into the night.
 While it’s common to take vacation time around the holidays, most Americans don’t have enough paid time off to take several weeks off at a time, leading to late nights and early mornings.
 Sleep, depression and anxiety are all connected, and poor sleep can lead to worsening side effects.

 - Prolonged time with family.
 Time with family isn’t always a good thing.
 For those with challenging relationships with parents, siblings or children, those going through a divorce and those who’ve just experienced loss, the holidays may bring up feelings of sadness and regret.
-People dealing with depression may struggle all the more with negative feelings piled on.
+People dealing with mental health struggles may find themselves facing holiday depression when all of the negative feelings piled on.

 - Lack of exercise.
 With busier schedules and colder temperatures, it’s not as easy to find time to stay healthy.
 When coupled with overeating and over-imbibing, there’s a clear correlation with depressive feelings.
 While exercise isn’t a cure-all, it can have ameliorating effects on depression, so letting a routine lapse can around the holidays can have particularly negative consequences.